iotaledger/bee/bee-message/tip.md

 ## Basic Output

-<i>Basic Output</i> can hold native tokens and might have several unlock conditions and optional feature blocks.
-The
-combination of several features provide the base functionality for the output to be used as an on-ledger smart contract
-request:
-- Verified `Sender`,
-- Attached `Metadata` that can encode the request payload for layer 2,
-- `Return Amount` to get back the storage deposit,
-- `Timelock` to be able to time requests,
-- `Expiration` to recover funds in case of chain inactivity.

-Besides, the <i>Tag Block</i> feature is a tool to store arbitrary, indexed data with verified origin in the ledger.

-Note, that a <i>Basic Output</i> in its simplest possible form with only an <i>Address Unlock Condition</i> and without feature blocks or native tokens is functionally equivalent to a <i>SigLockedSingleOutput</i>: it has an address and an IOTA balance.
-Therefore, aforementioned output type, that was [introduced for Chrysalis Part 2 via TIP-7](../TIP-0007/tip-0007.md) is deprecated with the replacement of the [draft TIP-20 Transaction Payload](https://github.com/iotaledger/tips/pull/40).

 ### Additional Transaction Syntactic Validation Rules

 - `Amount` field must fulfill the dust protection requirements and must not be `0`.